 Other Impacts or Potential Impacts

-– Domestic airlines are reducing domestic flight schedules into the summer months.
+– Domestic airlines are reducing flight schedules.

 – State and Federal slowdowns are anticipated to impact Historic Tax Credit (HTC) applications and approvals.